Look at Me Now (Chris Brown song): Background

 With the concept of "Look at Me Now" you know this video is kind of like my first rap kind of video, but I wanted to do old school; [well] not really old school, but like back in the day, when I was just growing up as a kid.
 [I wanted the video to have a] '90s type feel [and] big, baggy clothes.
 [It's] abstract, a lot of art and graffiti.
 I tried to blend all those components into one [and] make it fun and exciting.

+Brown told VEVO, during a 2013 interview, that in the video he wanted to "incorporate all the new dances that's hot in the streets that the people are watching", while paying homage to Spike Lee and '90s hip hop with the aesthetic part.

 Synopsis

 The video begins with scenes of Brown wearing a mirrored mask inside a giant birdcage, before switching to a dance routine in a smoke-filled, graffiti-covered parking garage.
 The mask was created for Brown by producer-collaborator Nick Marsh.
 In between these scenes, the video shows a Step Up-type dance-off in the parking garage.
 When Brown raps his verse, he is seen standing next to Rhymes, wearing horn-rimmed glasses, a red Brooklyn cap, and a white baseball jersey, which was the signature look of Mars Blackmon from the 1986 film, She's Gotta Have It.
 Rhymes then raps his verse after Brown's, standing beside him and later on the stairs in the parking garage.
 Wayne's verse soon follows after, with scenes of him rapping in front of the DeLorean sports car, and also on top of an ambulance car.
 The video also features cameo appearance from Kevin McCall, Diplo, Birdman, Tyga and Mack Maine.
 Birdman and Maine appear when Lil Wayne is performing his verse.